TitanDvd/generic_table/README.md

 Additionally, you can specify the `CommonDateFilter::CUSTOM_RANGE` case to instruct the engine to allow the user to enter a custom date range from the HTML date input.
 Or you can use `CommonDateFilter::ALL_RANGES` case to specify that the engine must render all options included `CommonDateFilter::CUSTOM_RANGE` case.

 ## IColumnFilter
-This interface has the FilterCollection property declaration $filters.
-It can contain a collection of two types of filters: SingleFilter or MultiFilter.
+This interface has the `FilterCollection` property declaration `$filters`.
+It can contain a collection of two types of filters: `SingleFilter` or `MultiFilter`.
 As the name suggests, one allows you to configure a filter for a single value at a time, and the other for multiple values ​​at once:
 ```php
 // Example